Adil Guliyev: World War II

 In 1941 he was drafted into the Red Army.
 In April he became a student at the Stalingrad Military Aviation School, from which he graduated in the following year.
 On 7 July 1942 Guliyev became a sergeant in the 8th Reserve Fighter Aviation Regiment.
-From October 1942, Guliyev fought in combat.
+From October 1942, Guliyev fought in combat, flying the Yakovlev Yak-7.
 He served in the 653rd Fighter Aviation Regiment (which became the 65th Guards Fighter Aviation Regiment).
 It was part of the 274th Fighter Aviation Division, which became the 4th Guards Fighter Aviation Division.
 Guliyev fought in missions over Velikiye Luki in November 1942.

 In the winter of 1943, the regiment was deployed to the Northwestern Front in the Demyansk Pocket area.
 In 1943, Guliyev became a Communist Party of the Soviet Union member.
 On 6 March, Guliyev claimed his first victory, a Bf 109.
 On 14 March, in the Staraya Russa area, he was attacked by four Fw 190s.
 Guliyev downed one but his plane was shot down.
 He bailed out and was rescued by Soviet troops close to the front line.
 On 15 March he was awarded the Order of the Red Star.
 Shortly afterwards, the aviation division was transferred to the reserve south of Moscow.
 There the regiment and division became guards units.
 In May Guliyev flew missions over Bryansk, by which time he was a junior lieutenant and then a lieutenant.
 He fought in the Battle of Kursk, during which he made 51 sorties and shot down three Fw 190s.
 He received his first Order of the Red Banner on 9 October.
+The 65th Guards IAP was pulled out of combat in early October to receive the new Yakovlev Yak-9 fighter.